How To Prepare For a Layoff:

 Should I look for a job before I am laid off?

-Yes, if your termination is permanent, seek alternate employment while you have the resource available to you.
+Yes, if your termination is permanent, seek alternate employment while you have the resources available to you.

-It is too late to start saving when I recieve a layoff letter?
+It is too late to start saving when I receive a layoff letter?